-Wouldn't it be just great if everyone got along with everyone?
+Wouldn't it be just great if everyone got along with everyone else?

-Sadly, that is but a wish; no matter how nice you think you are, conflict is unavoidable when you work with other people.
+Sadly, that's just a wish; no matter how nice you think you are, conflict is unavoidable when you work with other people.
 When a group of people work together, you'll find that it's not a matter of

 if conflict will arise, but

-Collaboration always leads to conflict, as people will always have different viewpoints on certain issues.
-Give them a problem to solve and there's guaranteed to be disagreements on the best way to go about it.
+Collaboration always leads to conflict, because people will always have different viewpoints on certain issues.
+Give them a problem to solve and it's guaranteed there will be disagreements about what's the best way to go about it.
 Whether your team disagrees over the methods, technology, or even the understanding of the problem itself, progress can only be made if these conflicts are resolved.

 Many new project managers soon find that conflict management is one of the hardest tasks they have to deal with.
 Conflict can stem from